Taksvärkki campaign 2023–2024

 Taksvärkki works from youth to youth

-By spending one day at work and donating their pay to Taksvärkki (ODW Finland) ’s campaign, Finnish youth fund a long-term development cooperation project in Nepal.
-ODW’s local partner organization ECCA Nepal is in charge of the practical implementation of the project.
+By spending one day at work and donating their pay to Taksvärkki (ODW Finland) ’s campaign, Finnish youth fund a long-term development cooperation projects.
+Taksvärkki’s local partner organizations are in charge of the practical implementation of the projects.

 Young people have what it takes to change the world.
-That is why they are the protagonists, not merely beneficiaries in ODW’s development cooperation projects.
-The annual ODW campaign is young people’s own development cooperation, from youth to youth.
+That is why they are the protagonists, not merely beneficiaries in Taksvärkki’s development cooperation projects.
+The annual Taksvärkki campaign is young people’s own development cooperation, from youth to youth.

 Taksvärkki is your chance to make a difference!

 In Finland, the Taksvärkki campaign has a strong development education component.
-Our volunteer Global Educators visit elementary and secondary schools in different parts of Finland and hold workshops on equality, well-being, active youth in Nepal, and children’s rights.
+Our volunteer Global Educators visit elementary and secondary schools in different parts of Finland and hold workshops on equality, discrimination, active youth, and children’s rights.
 These workshops are complemented by high-quality learning materials and study packages for teachers.
-The goal is to raise a sense of global responsibility in Finnish youth and to build links between youth in Finland and Nepal.
+The goal is to raise a sense of global responsibility in Finnish youth and to build links between youth.